Ledan-bot/Hangry/README.md

 # Hangry

 This is a psuedo application meant to showcase the most ordered menus from Hungry's Washington DC area.
 Please try Hungry! - https://tryhungry.com/
-The front-end portion of this application was built with React; the back end created with Golang utilzing the Gin framework, and Mongo DB's cloud based storage Mongo Atlas to allow data persistance.
+The front-end portion of this application was built with React; the back end created with GO utilzing the Gin framework, and Mongo DB's cloud based storage Mongo Atlas to allow data persistance.

 ## Authors